maxcyberbee/FishNet/README.md

    python app.py
    \`\`\`

-2. Access the application via your web browser at `http://localhost:5000`.
+2. The app is too heavy, a demonstration was done in class

 ### Processing Video Data
 1. Place your video files in the `data/videos` directory.
 2. Run the video processing script:
    \`\`\`bash
-   python process_videos.py
+   python main.py
    \`\`\`

 3. The results will be saved in the `output` directory, with logs and detected species.